mesosphere/kubernetes-mesos/README.md

 ### Tutorial

-Mesosphere maintains a tutorial for running [Kubernetes-Mesos on GCE][10], which is periodically updated to coincide with releases of this project.
+Mesosphere maintains a tutorial for running [Kubernetes-Mesos][10], which is periodically updated to coincide with releases of this project.

 ### Binaries